Dick Hyman

 Richard Hyman (born March 8, 1927) is an American jazz pianist and composer.
 Over a 70-year career, he has worked as a pianist, organist, arranger, music director, electronic musician, and composer.
 He was named a National Endowment for the Arts Jazz Masters fellow in 2017.

 As a pianist, Hyman has been praised for his versatility.
-DownBeat magazine characterized him as "a pianist of longstanding grace and bountiful talent, with an ability to adapt to nearly any historical style, from stride to bop to modernist sound-painting."
+DownBeat magazine characterized him as "a pianist of longstanding grace and bountiful talent, with an ability to adapt to nearly any historical style, from stride to bop to modernist sound-painting.".
+A masterful improviser, he is also a composer of concerti and chamber music, and the soundtrack composer/arranger for more than a dozen Woody Allen films.
+In addition, he launched the acclaimed Jazz in July series at the 92nd Street Y in New York City and served as its artistic director for 20 years.

 His daughter Judy Hyman is a founding member of The Horse Flies, an American alternative rock/folk band based in Ithaca, New York.

 His grandson is designer and artist Adam Charlap Hyman.